26 August 2015

 Jaco Cilliers at Delhi Sustainable Development Summit 2015

-Jaco Cilliers, Resident Representative a.i.
-UNDP says climate change should be central to all government policies and decisions around the world
+Jaco Cilliers, Country Director of UNDP in India says climate change should be central to all government policies and decisions around the world